NKapelle/NKapelle.github.io/_pages/publications.md

 ## Work-in progress

-Schechtl, M. & Kapelle, N. A Marriage tax premium?
+Schechtl, M., & Kapelle, N. A Marriage tax premium?
 Comparing the US, UK, and Germany.
 Under review at *Journal of Marriage and Family*.

 Kapelle, N., & Weiland, A. A typology of within-couple economic inequality and subjective wellbeing of spouses.
 In preparation for submission to *Gender and Society*.

 Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany.
 In preparation for submission to *Socio-Economic Review*.

-Kapelle, N. & Monden, C. Marital dissolution in later life and loneliness in Australia.
+Kapelle, N., & Monden, C. Marital dissolution in later life and loneliness in Australia.
 In preparation for submission to *Journal of Gerontology*.

-Kapelle, N. & Rowold, C. Family life course trajectory features and wealth in older age.
+Kapelle, N., & Rowold, C. Family life course trajectory features and wealth in older age.
 In preparation for submission to *Demography*.

-Nutz, T., Tisch, D. & Kapelle, N. Gendered   pathways to   wealth:   The   self-assessed   relevance   of   different accumulation channels across the wealth distribution.
+Nutz, T., Tisch, D., & Kapelle, N. Gendered   pathways to   wealth:   The   self-assessed   relevance   of   different accumulation channels across the wealth distribution.
 In preparation for submission to *Socio-Economic Review*.

-Van Winkle, Z. & Kapelle, N. Net worth over the widowhood transition across Europe.
+Van Winkle, Z., & Kapelle, N. Net worth over the widowhood transition across Europe.